Part-DB/Part-DB-server/docs/configuration.md

 ### Error pages settings
 * `ERROR_PAGE_ADMIN_EMAIL`: You can set an email-address here, which is shown on the error page, who should be contacted about the issue (e.g. an IT support email of your company)
 * `ERROR_PAGE_SHOW_HELP`: Set this 0, to disable the solution hints shown on an error page.
 These hints should not contain senstive informations, but could confuse end-users.

+### SAML SSO settings
+The following settings can be used to enable and configure Single-Sign on via SAML.
+This allows users to login to Part-DB without entering a username and password, but instead they are redirected to a SAML Identity Provider (IdP) and are logged in automatically.
+This is especially useful, when you want to use Part-DB in a company, where all users have a SAML account (e.g. via Active Directory or LDAP).
+You can find more advanced settings in the `config/packages/hslavich_onelogin_saml.yaml` file.
+Please note that this file is not backuped by the backup script, so you have to backup it manually, if you want to keep your changes.
+If you want to edit it on docker, you have to map the file to a volume.

+* `SAML_ENABLED`: When this is set to 1, SAML SSO is enabled and the SSO Login button is shown in the login form.
+You have to configure the SAML settings below, before you can use this feature.
+* `SAML_ROLE_MAPPING`: A [JSON](https://en.wikipedia.org/wiki/JSON) encoded map which specifies how Part-DB should convert the user roles given by SAML attribute `group` should be converted to a Part-DB group (specified by ID).
+You can use a wildcard `*` to map all otherwise unmapped roles to a certain group.
+Example: `{"*": 1, "admin": 2, "editor": 3}`.
+This would map all roles to the group with ID 1, except the role `admin`, which is mapped to the group with ID 2 and the role `editor`, which is mapped to the group with ID 3.
+* `SAML_UPDATE_GROUP_ON_LOGIN`: When this is enabled the group of the user is updated on every login of the user based on the SAML role attributes.
+When this is disabled, the group is only assigned on the first login of the user, and a Part-DB administrator can change the group afterwards by editing the user.
+* `SAML_IDP_ENTITY_ID`: The entity ID of your SAML Identity Provider (IdP).
+You can find this value in the metadata XML file or configuration UI of your IdP.
+* `SAML_IDP_SINGLE_SIGN_ON_SERVICE`: The URL of the SAML IdP Single Sign-On Service (SSO).
+You can find this value in the metadata XML file or configuration UI of your IdP.
+* `SAML_IDP_SINGLE_LOGOUT_SERVICE`: The URL of the SAML IdP Single Logout Service (SLO).
+You can find this value in the metadata XML file or configuration UI of your IdP.
+* `SAML_IDP_X509_CERT`: The base64 encoded X.509 public certificate of your SAML IdP.
+You can find this value in the metadata XML file or configuration UI of your IdP.
+It should start with `MIIC` and end with `=`.
+* `SAML_SP_ENTITY_ID`: The entity ID of your SAML Service Provider (SP).
+This is the value you have configured for the Part-DB client in your IdP.
+* `SAML_SP_X509_CERT`: The public X.509 certificate of your SAML SP (here Part-DB).
+This is the value you have configured for the Part-DB client in your IdP.
+It should start with `MIIC` and end with `=`.
+IdPs like keycloak allows you to generate a public/private key pair for the client which you can setup here and in the `SAML_SP_PRIVATE_KEY` setting.
+* `SAML_SP_PRIVATE_KEY`: The private key of your SAML SP (here Part-DB), corresponding the public key specified in `SAML_SP_X509_CERT`.
+This is the value you have configured for the Part-DB client in your IdP.
+It should start with `MIIE` and end with `=`.
+IdPs like keycloak allows you to generate a public/private key pair for the client which you can setup here and in the `SAML_SP_X509_CERT` setting.

 ### Other / less used options
 * `TRUSTED_PROXIES`: Set the IP addresses (or IP blocks) of trusted reverse proxies here.
 This is needed to get correct IP informations (see [here](https://symfony.com/doc/current/deployment/proxies.html) for more info).